Relevant legislation and authorities |

 Merger filing is mandatory, provided the statutory thresholds are met.

 Even if the transaction does not exceed any of the statutory thresholds, the parties to a merger could voluntarily make a filing before the relevant antitrust authorities.
-Voluntary filings are generally sought when the parties anticipate that a particular transaction may be at risk of generating competition concerns and they want such transaction to be formally analyzed before proceeding with it.
+Voluntary filings are generally sought when the parties anticipate that a particular transaction may be at risk of generating competition concerns and they want such transaction to be formally analyzed and cleared before proceeding with it.

-Types of transactions to file – what constitutes a merger
+Types of transactions to file – what constitutes a merger |

 9) Is there a general definition of transactions subject to merger control?

-According to the FCL, a merger (i.e., a reportable transaction) is any merger, acquisition of control, or any other act by means of which companies, associations, capital stock, partnership interest, trusts or assets in general are consolidated, and which is carried out among competitors, suppliers, customers or any other Economic Agents.
+According to the FCL, a concentration (i.e., a reportable transaction) is any merger, acquisition of control, or any other act by means of which companies, associations, capital stock, partnership interest, trusts or assets in general are consolidated, and which is carried out among competitors, suppliers, customers or any other Economic Agents.
+Pursuant to COFECE’s Merger Control Guidelines, joint ventures may also be captured as mergers depending on their duration, independence and scope.
+The analysis is made on a case-by-case basis, refer to topic 13 for additional details.

 The Commission shall not authorize and may investigate those mergers the purpose or effect of which is to hinder, harm or impede competition and free market access regarding equal, similar or substantially related goods or services.

-Mergers subject to prior authorization by the Mexican competition authorities are those mergers which surpass any of the statutory thresholds set forth in the FCL, and which do not fall under any of the exemptions contained in such law.
+Mergers subject to prior approval by the Mexican competition authorities are those mergers which surpass any of the statutory thresholds set forth in the FCL, and which do not fall under any exemptions.

 10) Is "change of control" of a business required?